 If you decide to stay out of the park for whatever reason, the towns of Whitefish and Columbia Falls both have a good bit of Airbnbs available.
 Both towns are about 30 minutes away from the park’s entrance.

 Glacier’s biggest attraction is the 50-mile Going-to-the-Sun Road that slices through the heart of the park.
 This scenic highway hugs cliffs and has sharp curves, leading to a lot of white-knuckle driving.
 The park has a shuttle that makes the loop up and down this road, so you can take that if you want to take a break from driving.
 This road now requires a ticketing system to limit traffic.

-Everyone that comes to Glacier NP wants to see an actual glacier.
-You can see two glaciers from the Going-to-the-Sun Road, but if you want to hike closer to one, then the Grinnell Glacier should be in your plans.
+Everyone who comes to Glacier NP hopes to see an actual glacier.
+You can see two glaciers from the Going-to-the-Sun Road, but if you aim to hike closer to one, then the Grinnell Glacier should be in your plans.
 This is an 11-mile round trip hike that is considered strenuous.

 Did you know that just the Canadian border from Glacier is the Waterton Lakes National Park of Canada?
 There is a scenic drive called the Chief Mountain International Highway that runs for 30 miles (48 km), snaking through both parks (and countries).

 The next location is 370 miles away (~6.5 hours).